m86194/tande-presentations/2019-01-28-tips-and-tricks/README.md

 # Launcher

-(Not immediately related to any other concept, it is just what I named this technique which was originally inspired by Eclipse Launch Configurations.
-Suggestions for a better name are welcome)
+Note: Not immediately related to any other concept, it is just what I named this technique which was originally inspired by Eclipse Launch Configurations.
+Suggestions for a better name are welcome

 * Sets up the environment before starting the actual application and cleans up afterwards.
 * _Knows_ it runs in an IDE/Maven-invocation, and belongs to a Maven project present on disk.